discordjs/guide/guide/commando/validators.md

 Let's say you have a command where your first argument has to match a certain text.
 For example, if you wanted your `say` command to only allow 200 characters to be repeated, and no more.
 It's very simple.

-First, let's pull the argument from your say command:
+First, pull the argument from your say command:

 <!-- eslint-skip -->
 ```js